Bowire

 Bonus for Embedded Mode: Bowire wires the server-side prerequisites in for you.

-AddBowire() + MapBowire() in your Program.cs — that's it.
+AddBowire() + MapBowire() in your Program.cs — the workbench ships inside your service, not next to it.

 100% Local — No Cloud